praF02/anevicon/README.md

         --packets-per-syscall <POSITIVE-INTEGER>
             A count of packets which the program will send using only one syscall.
-After the operation completed, a test summary will have been printed.
+After the operation completed, a test summary will have been printed [default: 600]

-            It is not recommended to set this option to a low value for some performance reasons. [default: 600]
     -r, --receiver <SOCKET-ADDRESS>...
             A receiver of generated traffic, specified as an IP-address and a port number, separated by a colon.

-            This option can be specified several times to test multiple receivers in parallel mode.
+            This option can be specified several times to identically test multiple receivers in parallel mode.

-            All receivers will be tested identically.
-Run multiple instances of this program to describe specific characteristics for each receiver.
     -f, --send-file <FILENAME>
             Interpret the specified file content as a single packet and repeatedly send it to each receiver